 It is estimated that the number of cassowaries living in the wild have declined by over 50% since 1988 to around 1,200 birds.
 The major cause of their decline is the result of human activity.

 Large tracts of rainforest, home to these unique birds, has been chopped down for timber, banana and sugar-cane plantations and for urban developments.
 This destruction of the tropical rainforests and fragmentation of habitat is the primary cause of the decline of the cassowary population.
-Over 80% of the original Cassowary habitat has been lost since white settlement in Australia in 1788.
+Over 80% of the original Cassowary habitat has been lost since European settlement in Australia in 1788.

 Each cassowary requires approximately 70-300 hectares of rainforest to survive.
 Cassowary chicks, when about nine months old, must find their own territory.
 In an ever-shrinking forest this has become near impossible.
 Only one in a usual clutch of four siblings survives into full adulthood.